courselabs/elk-stack/index.md

-Welcome to the CI Fundamentals labs.
+Welcome to the ELK Stack labs.

-These are hands-on resources to help you learn Continuous Integration (CI) and Continuous Deployment (CD).
+These are hands-on resources to help you learn Elasticsearch, Logstash and Kibana.

 ## Pre-reqs